PZL W-3 Sokół: Huzar derivative

-During the 1990s, PZL-Świdnik heavily pursued the development of an envisioned Huzar battlefield helicopter, which was to be based on the airframe of the W-3 Sokol and would have eventually involved the manufacture of 100 such attack helicopters under a tentative $350 million contract for the Polish Army.
-While the programme was initiated by the company, it was heavily afflicted by repeated setbacks and delays as PZL-Świdnik's financial state worsened as well as the firm often waiting for years for development funds to be issued by the Polish government with which it could formally launch the next phase of development.
+During the 1990s, PZL-Świdnik heavily pursued the development of an envisioned Huzar battlefield helicopter, which was to be based on the airframe of the W-3 Sokoł and would have eventually involved the manufacture of 100 attack helicopters under a tentative $350 million contract for the Polish Army.
+Although PZL-Świdnik initiated the program, development was hampered by repeated delays and financial constraints.
+The company struggled to secure government funding, which was necessary to proceed with successive development phases.
 When a contract for the helicopter's avionics and weapon systems was awarded within a government memorandum of understanding (MoU) to an Israeli consortium, consisting of armaments manufacturer Rafael Advanced Defense Systems and defense electronics company Elbit Systems, making them the intended supplier for both the missiles and avionics for the helicopter.

 During 1998, the Polish Council of Ministers issued its recommendation for the launch of a new tender in support of the envisioned Huzar.
-Specifically, the tender sought an avionics and weapons systems integrator for the new rotorcraft, potentially replacing the originally selected Israeli consortium due to alleged irregularities involved in the prior arrangement's awarding.
-American firm Boeing, which led its own bid involving in excess of 20 separate companies, represented Elbit's chief competitor for the integration contract; at one point, it appeared that political changes to the competition had made Boeing the favourite to win the contract.
+In response, calls were issued for an avionics and weapons systems integrator, aiming to replace the originally selected Israeli consortium due to alleged irregularities in the previous selection process.
+American aerospace company Boeing, which led its own bid involving in excess of 20 separate companies, represented Elbit's chief competitor for the integration contract; at one point, it appeared that political changes regarding the competitors had made Boeing the favorite to win the contract.
 While Rafael's NT-D anti-tank missile was selected, this was subject to the successful completion of several test launches; if it failed, rival bids from Boeing for the AGM-114 Hellfire, British firm GEC-Marconi with the Brimstone and the Franko-German company Euromissile's HOT 3 missile.
 The Israeli Government resisted breaking up its consortium for a separate avionics integration contract, stating it would refuse to release the NT-D missile unless it was also awarded the avionics bid, but reportedly softened on this stance.